America PAC: History

 America PAC was founded to support Donald Trump's campaign during the 2024 United States presidential election.
 Backers include Elon Musk, Douglas Leone, Palantir Technologies co-founder Joe Lonsdale, Tyler Winklevoss, Cameron Winklevoss, Ken Howery, Shaun Maguire of Sequoia Capital, and SpaceX board member Antonio Gracias.
 Musk told friends earlier in 2024 that he sought secrecy about his support for Trump; some of his backers initially "anchored" the PAC so that Musk's investment would be made after July 1 and thus would not be publicly disclosed until shortly before the election.

 Musk said in an interview with Jordan Peterson that he has "created a PAC or Super PAC or whatever you want to call it" called "America PAC".
 Musk was reported to have pledged to contribute $45 million a month to the PAC.
 However, Musk has subsequently stated that the $45 million per month commitment never took place, and that the press has misreported his intentions.
 He further clarified that he will be donating to America PAC, but in a much lower albeit unspecified amount.
 From its inception through September 2024, Musk was the sole donor to the PAC, totaling about $75 million, increasing to more than $118 million in October 2024.

 In the end stages of the 2024 election season the Trump campaign outsourced much of the on the ground campaigning in swing states to America PAC.
 In October, Musk seized the X handle @America to promote the group.

 In 2025, America PAC participated prominently in the Wisconsin Supreme Court elections offering $100 to voters who signed a petition against "activist judges".
 America PAC was the largest source of out of state money in the race.
 The PAC's spending in the Wisconsin election had topped $18 million by the end of March.
 In the Wisconsin Supreme Court the PAC has created a petition and giveaway program as well as engaged in door to door canvassing.

-In May 2025, Musk announced his intention to significantly reduce his political spending, leaving America PAC's future unclear.
+In July 2026, it was reported that America PAC planned to spend upwards of $100–120 million on midterm election campaigns.
+On September 3, 2026, a disclosure to the Federal Election Commission by America PAC stated that it had spent $800,000 in August 2026; the majority of the spending was on Senate campaigns, with the largest investments made towards Texas candidate Ken Paxton and Maine incumbent Susan Collins.